tfmortie/setvaluedprediction/README.md

 params_flat = {
     "c": 10, # our representation complexity
-    "svptype": "errorctrl", # minimize set size, while controlling the error rate "error": 0.01 # upper-bound the error rate by 1%
+    "svptype": "errorctrl", # minimize set size, while controlling the error rate "error": 0.01 # upper bound the error rate by 1%
 }
 params_hier_r = {
-    "c": 1, # our representation complexity -> in this case only internal nodes are allowed "svptype": "errorctrl", # minimize set size, while controlling the error rate "error": 0.01 # upper-bound the error rate by 1%
+    "c": 1, # our representation complexity -> in this case only internal nodes are allowed "svptype": "errorctrl", # minimize set size, while controlling the error rate "error": 0.01 # upper bound the error rate by 1%
 }

 # obtain set-valued predictions